Hackdata2024/23-broc/README.md

 The middleware interactions we have built are the most critical parts of our codebase, providing a secure pipeline for prescriptions to be logged on the blockchain, ensuring zero SPII leak and maintaning a user experience that's not tedious or more complicated than earlier.

 ## The Team, again!
-1. Kunal Passan: Aspirational webdeveloper, looking for opportunities in the same.
+1. <b>Kunal Passan</b>: Aspirational webdeveloper, looking for opportunities in the same.
 Has worked with a lot of teams, huge fan of problem solving and learning from his experiences on the go.
-2. Mudit Gupta: Budding DevOps engineer
+2. <b>Mudit Gupta</b>: Budding DevOps engineer.
+Loathe Java.
-3. Nimansh Endlay:
+3. <b>Nimansh Endlay</b>: Dev of Frontend.
+Believes html is a programming language.
 4. Raj Rajeshwar Singh Bisen: Born to do systems programming, forced to work with the web.
 Programming polyglot of sorts and avid hater of abstraction.